RevokeCash/revoke.cash/content/en/blog/2023/monthly-update-august.md

 ---
 title: 'Monthly Update: August 2023'
 description: In August we added support for Permit2 Approvals, a novel way of enabling gasless Permit signatures for all ERC20 tokens.
-We also extended our Learn Section with artciles that explain how gasless Permit signatures work, and where Permit2 fits in.
+We also extended our Learn Section with articles that explain how gasless Permit signatures work, and where Permit2 fits in.
 date: 2023-08-31
 author: Rosco Kalis
 translator: <Your Name Here (or remove)>